giantswarm/releases/aws/v17.0.1/README.md

 **Control Groups v1**
 To ensure a smooth transition, in case you need time to modify applications to make them compatible with Control Groups v2, we provide a mechanism that will allow using Control Groups v1 on specific node pools.
 More details are available in our [documentation](https://docs.giantswarm.io/advanced/forcing-cgroupsv1/).

+**Note when upgrading from v16 to v17:** Existing `Vertical Pod Autoscaler` app installations need to be removed from the workload cluster prior to upgrading to v17 because the `Vertical Pod Autscaler` is provided as a default application.
+The two applications have different names which leads to them fighting each other.

 ## Change details